Nihar-Nagane/Spotify_Landing_Page/README.md

 # Spotify-Landing-Page🌐🌐
-It is simplified landing page for spotify well known music platform...🎵🎵🎧 It is landing page for Spotify Premium 💸💸
+It is simplified landing page for Spotify Premium, a well known music platform...🎵🎵🎧